Frequently Asked Questions

 Who can I talk to if....

-The Graduate Program Coordinator Avery Meadows (firstname.lastname@example.org) can answer most of your basic questions about payroll issues.
-If she is unable to help with a specific inquiry she will direct you to a specific person in HR to contact.
+The Graduate Program Coordinator Avery Meadows (email@example.com) can answer most of your basic questions about payroll issues.
+If he is unable to help with a specific inquiry he will direct you to a specific person in HR to contact.
 You can always reach out to KU HR directly for questions regarding payroll, if you'd prefer.

-Jessica Newman (email@example.com) is responsible for handling most student travel to and from locations.
-Jessica is in charge of most travel arrangements and reimbursements.
+Rick Huettenmueller (firstname.lastname@example.org) is responsible for handling most student travel to and from locations.
+Rick is in charge of most travel arrangements and reimbursements.
 You will need to fill out a travel form and have your plans approved by your PI before you start the process.

 You have a number of options.
 ChemGSO is happy to answer any questions you might have.
-Avery Meadows (firstname.lastname@example.org), the graduate program coordinator, can answer questions about deadlines, graduation requirements, and graduate policy in general.
-She's also good at connecting you with other resources if she doesn't know the answer herself.
+Avery Meadows (email@example.com), the Graduate Program Coordinator, can answer questions about deadlines, graduation requirements, and graduate policy in general.
+He's also good at connecting you with other resources if he doesn't know the answer himself.
 Your PI can often point you towards an appropriate resource as well.

 ChemGSO also can put you in contact with proper KU or Chemistry staff member to give you an answer to your question.